frogbean/taf-discord-bridge/README.md

 ## taf-discord-bridge

-# Discord Bot Setup Instructions -ChatGPT4 2021 cuttof generation, please use the discord.js for further help https://discord.com/invite/djs
+# Discord Bot Setup Instructions, please use the discord.js for further help https://discord.com/invite/djs

 This guide will help you set up your Discord bot using the Discord Developer Portal.